 Performance monitoring and coordination

 The vertical organizational structure helps managers drive higher employee performance.
-Managers track and supervise employees’ actions.
-This provides feedback to ensure they complete tasks to the required standards.
-This supervision helps managers identify and address performance issues.
-It leads to continuous improvement and higher performance.
+Managers track and supervise employees’ actions, providing feedback to ensure tasks are completed to the required standards.
+This supervision helps managers identify and address performance issues, leading to continuous improvement and higher performance.

 Clear lines of communication also help maintain coordination between managers and subordinates.
 Regular communication ensures that everyone aligns with the organization’s goals and objectives.
 This coordination is essential for maintaining a cohesive and productive work environment.